Insecurity: CSOs oppose govt’s alleged payment of ransom to bandits, kidnappers

 “Therefore, we must fund the military and the police.
 Increase the salaries of our officers with better insurance and health care, purge corruption out of the system and deal with the issues of religious and tribal sentiments.”

-The Programme Manager, Elections, Yiaga Africa, Paul James, said, “Payment of ransom is setting a bad precedent as it means government are rewarding criminals for their heinous activities.
+The Programme Manager, Elections, Yiaga Africa, Paul James, said, “Payment of ransom is setting a bad precedent as it means the government is rewarding criminals for their heinous activities.

-“As we may all have seen in recent times, payment of ransom either by individual or by government has only empowered bandits and terrorists to lead more heinous activities.
+“As we may all have seen in recent times, payment of ransom either by an individual or by the government has only empowered bandits and terrorists to lead more heinous activities.

 “Ransom payment has never been a good strategy as kidnappers will only use these proceeds to procure more arms to continue to attack innocent Nigerians.
 Thus the country will continue to become unsafe especially for innocent citizens.